P4nd4233/personal--blogg/lxd-wordpress.md

 Well ok, BUT we are not done, if we take a look at `/var/log/nginx/access.log`<br>
 we can see the following: `127.0.0.1 - - [25/Jun/2020:21:03:20 +0000] "GET / HTTP/1.1" 200 612 "-" "curl/7.58.0"`
 That is bad, the logging is broken, we access the site from the outside, but it show that it is from localhost.<br>
-That's because nginx is unaware that it is being port forwarded, lets fix that...
+That's because nginx is unaware of the proxy, lets fix that...
 `$ lxc config device set nginx proxy-device proxy_protocol=true`<br>
-and in the container lets edit the nginx config file `/etc/nginx/sites-available/default`.
+and in the container lets edit the nginx configuration file `/etc/nginx/sites-available/default`.
 We should put the following at the `server { ... }` directive
 ```
  server {
 		listen  80 proxy_protocol;